team-friendo/signalboost/README.md

 ``` shell
 make cli.install
 ```

 Learn more about how the CLI tools works in [Using the Boost CLI](#cli)

 ### (7) Channel setup with the Boost CLI

-Your local instance of the Boost CLI will read the .env file and use the remote production server details you defined there, so these commands when run locally will contact the API on your production server.
+Your local instance of the `boost` CLI will read the local `.env` file and use the remote production server details you defined there.
+So these commands when run locally will contact the API on your production server.
 (Unless overridden by the `-u <url>` see [Using the Boost CLI](#cli) for more info.)

 #### Provision two Twillio numbers